cxie19/curedynpred/README.md

 # curedynpred

-Perform individual dynamic prediction on cure and survival curedynpred is an R package to predict individual conditional cure rates and conditional survival probabilities.
+curedynpred is an R package to predict individual conditional cure rates and conditional survival probabilities.
 It can also evaluate the fitted joint model's predictive performance on conditional survival probabilities via the time-dependent area under